8go/TrezorPass/README.md

     make

-## Build requirements
+# Build requirements

     * PyQt5 development tools are necessary, namely `pyuic5` (look for a package named `pyqt5-dev-tools`, `PyQt5-devel` or similar).
 Required to run `make`.
     * Depending on one's set-up one might need: `qttools5-dev-tools` (also sets up some of the Qt5 environment variables)
     * Depending on one's set-up one might need: `python-pyqt5` (Qt5 bindings for Python 2)
     * Depending on one's set-up one might need: `python3-pyqt5` (Qt5 bindings for Python 3)
     * Depending on one's set-up one might need: `python-pyqt5.qtsvg` (to display SVG logos in Python 2)
     * Depending on one's set-up one might need: `python3-pyqt5.qtsvg` (to display SVG logos in Python 3)

+# Testing

+There is an automated test harness.
+To run the tests, use

+    bash testing/testTrezorPass.sh

 # Running